Code-Institute-Submissions/family_organiser/readme.md

 ## Testing

 I have tried to automate most of the important tests.
+Also, I have created a functions.py file to make sure the code is easier to read and to make sure that functions that work, can be resued to reduce the amount of bugs.

-The views on each app either return the desired page or redirect the user when needed.
+The views on each app either return the desired page or redirect the user when needed, this has been tested on the test_view.py and I've used coverage to make sure adequate testing has been done.

+I have tested some of the larger functions under the test_functions.py.

 ## Deployment